Experiential Explanations for Reinforcement Learning: Experiment 1: MiniGrid Environment

 \section{Experiment 1: MiniGrid Environment}

 In this study, we evaluate our explanations in an environment with two simple reward sources and simplified grid-navigation settings, with only one possible counterfactual action at the decision point (see Figure~\ref{fig:cases}).
-Our aim is to answer our research questions (RQ1, RQ2, and RQ3) where we evaluate the performance of our explanation method with quantitative and qualitative analyses.
-We additionally automatically validate the faithfulness of the explanations through automated tests (RQ5).
+To answer our research questions we first automatically validated the faithfulness of the explanations (RQ1) and then we evaluated our explanation method with quantitative and qualitative analyses through a human evaluation study (RQ2, RQ3 and RQ4).
 We built our experimental domain on MiniGrid~\cite{minigrid-2018}, a popular minimalistic grid world environment that offers a variety of tasks to test RL algorithms.